 From one of Brian Ferneyhough’s less familiar works i’m turning today to one of the best known, the Missa Brevis, composed in 1969.
-The very fact that Ferneyhough turned to a form & text so embedded in the development & consciousness of western music, so infused with associations, may seem surprising.
+The very fact that Ferneyhough turned to a form and text so embedded in the development and consciousness of western music, so infused with associations, may seem surprising.
 Yet his is not a straightforward setting; in truth, it is not a “setting” at all—at least, not in any conventional sense of that term.
-The words are not treated so as to convey their meaning, & the work is not composed to fulfil any implied functional role; put simply, Ferneyhough’s Missa Brevis exists in an interesting friction with its connotations & legacy, as he explained in an interview with Andrew Clements:
+The words are not treated so as to convey their meaning, and the work is not composed to fulfil any implied functional role; put simply, Ferneyhough’s Missa Brevis exists in an interesting friction with its connotations and legacy, as he explained in an interview with Andrew Clements:

 Lest that might seem a somewhat aloof attitude, Ferneyhough clarified further in correspondence with Paul Driver:

 The remaining three sections are each relatively short.
-In the Sanctus, extended melismas are shaken by powerful vibrato & contorted, angular joints.
-Yet there’s a lessening of aggression & energy, with more sense of a united choir, even during its final broken “excelsis”.
+In the Sanctus, extended melismas are shaken by powerful vibrato and contorted, angular joints.
+Yet there’s a lessening of aggression and energy, with more sense of a united choir, even during its final broken “excelsis”.
 Despite a sudden deluge that suddenly ignites the singers, the Benedictus continues this dynamic restraint; its conclusion could not be more different from the Sanctus, caught up in moments of ecstasy.
 The three quartets move independently in the last movement, the Agnus Dei; once again, the quietening mood is threatened when the lower voices combine, becoming bullish.
-The upper voices continue to subside, though, & it’s they who prevail, drifting & floating gently without a consonant to be heard—a truly magical passage—before ascending to altitude at the end.
+The upper voices continue to subside, though, and it’s they who prevail, drifting and floating gently without a consonant to be heard—a truly magical passage—before ascending to altitude at the end.

 Given by the BBC Singers directed by James Morgan, this superb performance took place during the Barbican’s 2011 Total Immersion day.